An axiomatic approach to virtual chains: Extending the category of Kuranishi presentations

 For the first part, we assume that $P$ is a boundary element, and hence that $|\cP^P \setminus \{ P\}|$ is a ball.
 The source of Equation \eqref{eq:open_embedding_arrow_in_cP} is then a closed ball, to that the right hand side cannot be a closed manifold, which implies that $P'$ is a boundary point as well.

 For the second part, we use Equation \eqref{eq:open_embedding_arrow_in_cP} to show that the embedding

 is the inclusion of the boundary. \end{proof}

 In practice, the Kuranishi diagrams that we consider are often parametrised by certain manifolds with corners, but with the property that the diagram has a more refined partition than the manifold parametrising it.
 Instead of developing the theory of such parametrisation at the level of spaces, it shall be sufficient for our purposes to record the corresponding data at the level of the categories labelling the partition.
 For the next definition, we recall that the right fibre of a functor $\pi \co \cQ \to \cP$ over an object $P$ of $\cP$ is the category whose objects are pairs $(Q, \beta)$, with $Q$ an object of $\cQ$ and $\beta$ a morphism in $\cP$ from $P$ to $\pi(Q)$.
 We shall denote this category by $\partial^P \cQ$.
-We shall also need an analogous construction for arrows: given a morphism $\alpha$ in $\cP$, we define $\partial^{\alpha} \cQ$ to consists of pairs $(\alpha',\beta)$, with $\pi (\alpha') \circ \beta = \alpha$. \begin{defin} A functor $\pi \co \cQ \to \cP$ of categories which model manifolds with partitions is a \emph{refinement} if the following properties hold for each object $P$ of $\cP$: \begin{enumerate} \item the minimal codimension of an object of $\cQ$ lying over $P$ is $\codim P$. \item the right fibre $\partial^P \cQ$ is a model for partitioned manifolds, \item the natural functor from the colimit over $\alpha \in \partial^P \cP \setminus \{ P \}$ of the categories $\partial^{\alpha} \cQ$, to $\partial^P \cQ$ is an isomorphism onto the boundary. \item If $\codim Q = \codim \pi Q$, the natural map $\cQ^{Q} \to \cP^{\pi Q}$ induces a degree $1$ map on geometric realisations. \end{enumerate} \end{defin}
+We shall also need an analogous construction for arrows: given a morphism $\alpha$ in $\cP$, we define $\partial^{\alpha} \cQ$ to consists of pairs $(\alpha',\beta)$, with $\alpha'$ a morphism in $\cP$ and $\beta$ a morphism in $\cQ$, so that $\pi (\alpha') \circ \beta = \alpha$. \begin{defin} A functor $\pi \co \cQ \to \cP$ of categories which model manifolds with partitions is a \emph{refinement} if the following properties hold for each object $P$ of $\cP$: \begin{enumerate} \item the minimal codimension of an object of $\cQ$ lying over $P$ is $\codim P$. \item the right fibre $\partial^P \cQ$ is a model for partitioned manifolds, \item the natural functor from the colimit over $\alpha \in \partial^P \cP \setminus \{ P \}$ of the categories $\partial^{\alpha} \cQ$, to $\partial^P \cQ$ is an isomorphism onto the boundary. \item If $\codim Q = \codim \pi Q$, the natural map $\cQ^{Q} \to \cP^{\pi Q}$ induces a degree $1$ map on geometric realisations. \end{enumerate} \end{defin} Note that the last condition makes sense because the first condition implies that $\cQ^{Q}$ and $\cP^{\pi Q}$ are balls of equal dimension, and that the map takes boundary to boundary.

 The most important case of the above definition is the case where $P \in \cP$ is a boundary element of codimension $1$: the category $\partial^{P} \cQ$ can then be thought of as assembling the codimension $1$ strata indexed by $Q \in \pi^{-1} (P)$ into a single boundary stratum.